hanxi-wang-econ/hanxi-wang-econ.github.io/contents/home.md

 Welcome to my website!
-I am Hanxi Wang, a Ph.D. candidate from Department of Economics, The Chinese University of Hong Kong.
+I am Hanxi Wang, a Ph.D. candidate from Department of Economics, The Chinese University of Hong Kong.\
+I will be on the 2025-26 job market.

 #### Contact